YouniteSRHU/website/server/README.md

 # Server for YOUNITE Website

-This express.js server serves axios requests from the
+This express.js server serves axios requests from the react.js frontend section.
+It provides data related to the respective events, fest etc.

 ## Getting Started